canton7/rack-multisite/README.md

 Now, there are of course more options available.

-The `Rack::Multisite` constructor takes an array of options, with the following optional keys:
+The `Rack_Multisite` constructor takes an array of options, with the following optional keys:

  - `:timeout`: The length of time, in seconds, that an application will idle for before shutting down.

-Inside the block passed to the `Rack::Multisite` constructor, you can only call one method, `map`.
+Inside the block passed to the `Rack_Multisite` constructor, you can only call one method, `map`.
 This method has the following prototype:

 ```ruby